-There are now more women in the homeless population compared with 40 years ago.
-In the Australian Capital Territory, women outnumbered men by 53 to 47 per cent, although in all other states men outnumbered women.
-The homeless population in the Australian Capital Territory was also younger than the homeless population in other states, with 76 per cent of the homeless aged 34 or younger.
-Indigenous people were overrepresented in all sectors of the population in the Australian Capital Territory, but particularly in SAAP and amongst people using boarding houses.
+Nationally, 56 per cent of homeless people were male and 44 per cent were female.
+In Western Australia men outnumbered women, 54 to 46 per cent.
+The homeless population in Western Australia was younger than the homeless population in other states, with 62 per cent of the homeless aged 35 or younger, compared with 58 per cent nationally.
+In Western Australia, Indigenous people were overrepresented in all sectors of the population, but particularly in SAAP and amongst people using improvised dwellings or sleeping rough.